Skip to content

 In this example, errors.As is used to check if the error contains UtxoSpentErrData.
 If it does, you can access the specific details of the UTXO spent error.

-1. Use the Data field to attach structured, relevant information to errors when additional context is needed.
+1. Use the data field to attach structured, relevant information to errors when additional context is needed beyond the error message.

 2.6.
 Error Protobuf